ferrocene/ferrocene/ferrocene/doc/core-certification/src/norm-mapping.rst

 8
 "

-N/A; libcore does not use external software elements.
+N/A; the core library does not use external software elements.

 11a
 """